 Also relevant is Romance.
 As noted above, Latin was an obligatory wh-fronting language.
 Modern Romance languages, on the other hand, allow the wh-in-situ option (Latin did not allow it at all), in fact quite productively.
 As noted by Dadan (2019), the option is actually on the rise in terms of the frequency of occurrence.
 Thus, Coveney (1995) explicitly argues that this is the case for French.
 In fact, although French has more than one overt movement strategy, Coveney (1995) has found that the wh-in-situ option is employed in nearly 40% of questions in the speech of Parisian middle class (see also Lopes-Rossi 1996 for Brazilian Portuguese).
-The wh-in-situ option is even more prevalent in child speech (in fact, even older children, who have fully mastered the whoption, use wh-in-situ more frequently than wh-movement, and crucially more frequently than their parents, using it even in the contexts where wh-in-situ is not allowed in adult French, see Zuckerman 2001, Oiry 2011).
+The wh-in-situ option is even more prevalent in child speech (in fact, even older children, who have fully mastered the wh-option, use wh-in-situ more frequently than wh-movement, and crucially more frequently than their parents, using it even in the contexts where wh-in-situ is not allowed in adult French, see Zuckerman 2001, Oiry 2011).
 Based on all this, Dadan (2019) argues that we are witnessing here a change in progress, with French being in the process of becoming a wh-in-situ language.

 What is important for us is that Ledgeway (2012) suggests that there was a change in the landing site of wh-fronting from Latin to Modern Romance; in particular, the landing site of wh-fronting in Latin was the highest clausal projection (see also Danckaert 2012), which is not the case in Modern Romance, where Ledgeway (2012) assumes that wh-fronting lands in Rizzi's (1997) FocP.
-What this means is that in Latin, wh-fronting targeted a phasal projection, which is not the case in Modern Romance.^{23 24} In fact, Danckaert (2012: 245-250) suggests that Latin was a multiple whfronting language of Bulgarian type, with fronted wh-phrases clustering together in a superiorityobeying manner clause initially.
-In the literature on multiple wh-fronting, this is generally taken as a diagnostic of wh-fronting to the highest clausal projection (see e.g. Rudin 1988, Bošković 2002, Richards 2001).
+What this means is that in Latin, wh-fronting targeted a phasal projection, which is not the case in Modern Romance.^{28 29} In fact, Danckaert (2012: 245-250) suggests that Latin was a multiple wh-fronting language of Bulgarian type (cf. (14)), with fronted wh-phrases clustering together in a superiority-obeying manner clause initially (cf. Rudin 1988 on two types of multiple wh-fronting languages).
+In the literature on multiple wh-fronting, this is generally taken as a diagnostic of wh-fronting to the highest clausal projection (see e.g. Rudin 1988, Bošković 2002a, Richards 2001).
 This means that there was a change in the landing site of wh-fronting, from a phasal to a non-phasal projection, before the development of wh-in-situ in Romance.

-At any rate, while it is impossible to be conclusive in this respect, there is thus some suggestive evidence (especially from (Archaic) Chinese and (Old) Japanese) that wh-fronting is more likely to be lost if it targets a non-phasal projection, which could be captured under the
+At any rate, while it is impossible to be conclusive in this respect, there is suggestive evidence (especially from (Archaic) Chinese and (Old) Japanese) that wh-fronting is indeed more likely to be lost if it targets a non-phasal projection, which can be captured under the suggestion